ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * **Do NOT be redundant** or provide the same information as text already part of the page.

 * **Do NOT use the phrases "image of ..." or "graphic of ..."** to describe the image.
 Assistive technologies notify the user of the image.
-It is your job to descibe the purpose or the content of the image.
+It is your job to describe the purpose or the content of the image.
 If the image is a photograph or illustration, etc. of important content, it may be useful to include this in the text alternative.

 * **Do NOT include file names or sizes** as part of the text alternative.